flemay/3musketeers/envfile/README.md

 # envfile

-The 3 Musketeers suggests 2 ways to handle environment variable file `.env`.
+The 3 Musketeers suggests 2 ways to handle environment variables file `.env`.
 One is to use the files `.env.template`, and `.env.examples`.
 The second (and the recommended) is to use a tool [envvars](https://github.com/flemay/envvars).

 ## envvars